WindJammer6/17.-Mini-Projects-from-School/README.md

 *Frameworks used:*
 <img src="https://images.ctfassets.net/23aumh6u8s0i/2Qhstbnq6i34wLoPoAjWoq/9f66f58a22870df0d72a3cbaf77ce5b6/streamlit_hero.jpg" width="50" height="50"> [![My Skills](https://skillicons.dev/icons?i=firebase)](https://skillicons.dev)

+refer to the 18.
+Deployed streamlit... repo for more details on this project

 notice for the deployed folder the files have different (shorter) names, to prevent errors during deployment (cuz long file names may cause error during deployment)

 The website for deployment: https://streamlit.io/cloud